 To help you understand how to increase your productivity, I’d like to introduce you to Allison.
-She manages a team of 12 civil engineers at a large company and she is frequently pulled in many directions, so much so that she feels that she is constantly in a reactive mode.
+She manages a team of 12 civil engineers at a large company and she frequently is pulled in many directions; before we met, she used to always feel she was operating in a reactive mode.

 To fight back against constant distraction, Allison took steps to manage her attention.
-These steps include learning to control her technology and learning to control her environment by setting boundaries with other people.
+These steps included learning to control her technology and learning to control her environment by setting boundaries with other people.